 If you’re tired of having tons of local branches and need a quick way to batch delete all local unused git branches, then this is for you.
 Make sure you switch to develop or master before running this: Once run, your local branches will look a lot cleaner and you should see a summary of … Continue reading Batch delete all local Git branches

 Over December 2019, I had the amazing opportunity to do some travelling in New York.
 Here are my top 10 tips for travelling in New York: Download a Toilet App You’re human (I hope) and have human needs, specifically when nature calls.
 New York is huge and being in a city of that size, it … Continue reading 10 Tips for Travelling in New York

-If you’re asking “What development language should I learn in 2020?”, then this post is for you!
+If you’re asking “What development language or framework should I learn in 2020?”, then this post is for you!
 I too was intrigued by this question and it got me wondering how I should go about figuring this out.
-It dawned on my that the best way to figure this out, would be looking at … Continue reading What Development Language or Framework Should I Learn in 2020?
+It dawned on me that the best way to figure this out, would be looking at … Continue reading What Development Language or Framework Should I Learn in 2020?

 Web server admins.
 Content Management System users.
 Anyone who runs a WordPress, Joomla and Drupal website.
 Laravel users.
 All take note; it’s time to upgrade your version of PHP.
 At the very core of most of the usable web, is PHP.
 An underlying scripting language that powers 79% – 80% of the web.
 Because of … Continue reading PHP in 2019 – PHP 7.3 is the new minimum.
 Here’s why.